Createdd/Writing/2021/articles/awsAppAndDomain.md

 # About this article

-In this article I will go over the steps to launch a sample web app within AWS.
+In this article, I will go over the steps to launch a sample web app within AWS.
 In my last articles, I talked about creating an own web app with python and also how to deploy it with AWS Lambda, or to do so with AWS Fargate:

 - [Develop and sell a machine learning app](https://towardsdatascience.com/develop-and-sell-a-machine-learning-app-from-start-to-end-tutorial-ed5b5a2b6b2b)